airswidjaja/Too-Risky/README.md

 This is the official GitHub page: github.com/airswidjaja/TooRisky.py Yeah!
 I'm still trying to figure out GitHub, so thanks for being patient.

+As of 14 August 3:52 and 37 seconds this program has been discontinued.

 You can email me about the project with this email address: adrian.marcus.widjaja@gmail.com.
 If you spam, you're putting yourself at risk of a very angry Adrian.
 You could say, spamming me is TOO RISKY.
 Ho ho ho.

 Thanks.